 \subsection{Collocation: Simultaneous approach}

 A third approach for solving the OCP, is the collocation method.
-It is a fully simultaneous direct approach which transcribes the continuous time OCP in~\eqref{eq:generic_ocp} into an NLP without any numerical integration schemes.
-Instead, the trajectory is assumed to be of a certain polynomial or spline form and the dynamic equations in~\eqref{eq:generic_ocp} are to be satisfied at the collocation points~\cite{rawlings2017model}.
-The generic solution is of the form:
+It is a fully simultaneous direct approach which transcribes the continuous time OCP in~\eqref{eq:generic_ocp} into an NLP without numerical integration schemes or embedded ODE solver.
+Instead, the trajectory is assumed to be of polynomial form and the generic solution is of the form:

 where $\alpha_k$ are the expansion coefficients and $\phi_k(t)$ is a spanning basis.
-In pseudospectral collocation, the state and control trajectories are represented by one finite element polynomial of some degree $M$ and the solution is uniquely determined given the initial condition $x_0$.
-That is, the NLP solves for the state value $\alpha_i = x(\tau_i)$ at a collocation node $\tau_i$ by replacing the state and input variables, with a polynomial $\phi_k(\tau)$, most commonly a Lagrange interpolating polynomial.
+In pseudospectral collocation (PS), the state and control trajectories are represented by one finite element polynomial of degree $M$ and the solution is uniquely determined given the initial condition $x_0$.
+That is, the NLP solves for the state value $\alpha_k = x(\tau_k)$ at a collocation node $\tau_k$ and $\phi_k(\tau)$ is most commonly a Lagrange interpolating polynomial.
 The advantage of this method lies in its use of a spectral grid, which converges quickly and with high accuracy to the true solution of the ODE, assuming smooth trajectories~\cite{rawlings2017model}.
 It is more favorable than a uniform grid that has undesirable properties in polynomial approximation~\cite{Huntington2007AdvancementAA}.
-Collocation methods are attractive as they are A-stable, meaning and that there is no limitation on the step size for solving stiff problems~\cite{10.5555/1942009}.
-However, there is little research on combining an orthogonal spanning basis $\phi_i(\tau)$, with a spectral grid, and solving for explainable $\alpha_i$ which is what we propose in this work, alongside a method to efficiently set the path constraints without increasing the formulation's complexity.